hidazfx/IFTTT-Webhook/README.md

  //Here's an example of getting a return string from a Webhook.
 This will return an empty string if no Webhook has been called before.
  IFTTTWebhook.getWebhookOutput();
  ```
  The .jar file available in this repository also contains a small UI for testing.
 It's code cam also be viewed and modified through this repository.
-Combined with the UI, you can also call a Webhook using a command line of your choice.
+Instead of using the UI, you can call a Webhook using a command line of your choice.
 The command would be as follows.
  ```batch
  java -jar IFTTTWebhooks.jar MakerKey Webhook
  ```